Chapter 16 · Ansible Automation and Configuration Management

 root@linuxprobe:/etc/ansible# ansible-vault rekey --ask-vault-pass locker.yml

-Confirm New Vault password: Enter your new password again
+Confirm New Vault password: Re-enter the new password

 Rekey successful